abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Pd

   * Pd-sp.in: 4s-4p semicore in valence.
     Require GW version
     Previous attempt to generate Pd without semicore lead to ghost state at +1 eV

 ## Ag

   * Ag-sp.in.
     It seems difficult to get good logders without semicore

 ## Cd

-  * Cd.in:* Has ghost at +73 Ha $$ to discuss.
-Require GW version
+  * Cd.in: (4d, 5s) in valence.
+Has ghost at +73 Ha

-  * Cd-sp.in:
+  * Cd-sp.in.
+(4s, 4p, 4d, 5s) in valence
+    Can be used for GW.

 ## In